jamesquinlan/dsc-techstack/topics/git.md

 A **branch** could be interpreted as an individual timeline of our project commits.

-With Git, we can create many of these alternative environments (i.e., we can create different **branches**) so other versions of our project code can exist and be tracked in parallel.
+With Git, we can create many of these alternative environments (i.e., different **branches**) so that other versions of our project code can exist and be tracked in parallel.

-That allows us to add new (experimental, unfinished, and potentially buggy) features in separate branches without touching the '*official'* stable version of our project code (usually kept on the **master** branch).
+That allows us to add new (experimental, unfinished, and potentially buggy) features in separate branches without touching the '*official'* stable version of our project code (usually kept on the **main** branch).

-When we initialize a repository and start making commits, they are saved to the **master** branch by default.
+Initializing a repository and making commits are saved to the **main** branch by default.